 Currently, the majestic Buland Darwaza has become a tourist attraction at Fatehpur Sikri.
 Akbar’s tomb, Jama Masjid, these are also some of the places which can be visited during your Agra tour.

 The Mankamashwar Temple is an ancient Shiva temple, located in the old city, is also another tourist attraction.
 Other places for sightseeing in Agra would be the Keetham Lake, MehtabBagh and Ram Bagh, which happens to be the oldest Mughal Garden in India, built during the time of Babur.

 Best Time to visit Agra:

-For a Same day trip in Agra, one could go visit the Taj Mahal, then go the bazaar, do some light touristy shopping, have lunch and then buy some souvenirs.
+For the Same day trip in Agra, one could go visit the Taj Mahal, then go the bazaar, do some light touristy shopping, have lunch and then buy some souvenirs.
 Or go visit the Red Fort, time permitting.